Our 2014 National Curriculum statement for P.E.

 PE kits should be in school every day.
 PE uniform must be in a plastic or drawstring bag (sold in school) – not large holdalls.
 Pupils are required to wear the school PE kit (yellow t-shirt and black shorts).

 Children in Year 4 and Year 3 take part in swimming sessions.
 On swimming days, pupils need to come to school equipped with a swimming costume, towel and goggles.
-Swimming takes place during the Summer term at Downham Market High School pool.
+Swimming takes place during the Summer term at Downham Leisure Centre.